norswap/norswap.github.io/.factory/posts/2020-02-29-0-unix-daemons.md

 export -f remain
 ```

-So in our example, we end up with `ARGS` containing `'repeat' 'echo "x" | cat
+So in our initial example (`remain repeat 'echo "x" | cat -n'`), we end up with
+`ARGS` containing `'repeat' 'echo "x" | cat -n'`.
+Using `"$ARGS"` within
--n'`.
-Using `"$ARGS"` then produces a single argument where the individual
+`remain` then produces a single argument where the individual arguments are
-arguments are properly quoted: `"'repeat' 'echo "x" | cat -n'"`.
-Note that in
+properly quoted: `"'repeat' 'echo "x" | cat -n'"`.
+(Note that in this case we
-this case we are literally expanding to that, and that `quote_args` is not meant
+are literally expanding to that, and that `quote_args` is not meant to be used
-to be used with arguments that contain literal single quotes!
+with arguments that contain literal single quotes!)
+Within `repeat`, the single
+argument is note quoted again and passed to `bash -c` directly.
+It works!

 ## Putting the Pieces Together